By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 What would be unethical would be to keep seeing the client, taking their money or the insurance company’s money if the sessions were not helping the client.

 A new problem emerges that needs special care.

-Sometimes we start off seeing the client for one problem, say depression and during the process the client starts talking about some other problem.
-Say the client now tells the counselor that they have a severe eating disorder then have never mentioned before.
+Sometimes we start off seeing the client for one problem, say depression and during the process, the client starts talking about some other problem.
+Say the client now tells the counselor that they have a severe eating disorder they have never mentioned before.

 Treating eating disorders is often considered a specialty.
 Not all counselors have the extra training needed to be able to help you with that.
 So they might need to refer you to an eating disorder specialist.